How and why to check credit scores for your teens

 - Proof of your address, such as a utility bill

-You can access one free credit report per year from each of the three credit reporting agencies: Equifax, Experian, and TransUnion.
-You can request one of your teen’s three credit files at a time or all three at once.
+As a legal guardian, you can request a free copy of your child’s credit report by completing the request form on annualcreditreport.com.
+This will help you access one free credit report per year from each of the three credit reporting agencies: Equifax, Experian, and TransUnion.
+It’s up to you if you’d like to request one credit file at a time or all three at once.

 What to do if you spot problems